 Today October 18th is the Feast Day of St. Luke the Evangelist, patron saint of physicians and artists.
-And so I pay special homage to him with this wood sculpture.
+On this occasion I pay special homage to him with this wood sculpture.

-Artistically I have tried through composition and subject matter to place St. Luke in the center of his mission.
-I have also attempted, in the style of this wood carving, to give a feeling of the harmony brought to him through the gift of the Holy Spirit.
+Artistically I have placed St. Luke the Evangelist in the center of his mission.
+In addition I have conveyed, a feeling of the harmony brought to him through the gift of the Holy Spirit.

-Luke was St. Paul’s companion and biographer and author of Acts of the Apostles, a continuation of his gospel.
-A gentile from Syria of Greek lineage (as indicated by the style of his hair and garments), he is juxtaposed to the winged ox, symbol of sacrifice, patient servitude and strength, and to the Parable of the Sower from his gospel (Lk 8:4-9)
+Luke was St. Paul’s companion and biographer.
+Additionally he authored of Acts of the Apostles, a continuation of his gospel.
+By the style of his hair and garments I indicate his Syrian gentile origin of Greek lineage.
+I have juxtaposed Luke to the winged ox, symbol of sacrifice, patient servitude and strength.
+Additionally, I have portrayed the Parable of the Sower from his gospel (Lk 8:4-9).